Set up a multi-tenant environment

 We also recommend that you set up a multi-node Deep Security Manager (more than one Deep Security Manager installation, all using the same database) for scalability.
 All manager nodes process GUI, heartbeat or job requests for any tenant.
 For the background processing, each tenant is assigned a manager node that takes care of job queuing, maintenance and other background tasks.
 Tasks are rebalanced across remaining nodes when manager nodes are added or taken offline.

 When you enable multi-tenancy, your current installation of Deep Security Manager becomes the primary tenant (t0) and has special privileges, including the ability to create tenants.
 When you create tenants, they will be restricted from using certain features and will not see the UI for those features in Deep Security Manager.
 For example, tenants cannot create other tenants.
-For details, see Set up a multi-tenant environment
+For details, see What does the tenant see?

 - In the Deep Security Manager, go to Administration > System Settings > Advanced.
 In the Multi-Tenant Options area, click